krtktwri/comp-astro-asp/README.md

 # Progress Report

-Oct 22 - Gave a quarter-point update talk (chalkboard format) at Ashoka discussing elements from my thesis.
+Oct 22 - Trying to teach the computer how to parallel transport Sach's basis numerically in Schwarzschild geometry.
+Gave a quarter-point update talk (chalkboard format) at Ashoka discussing elements from my thesis.
 Email for accessing lecture notes.
-Sep 22 - Understanding how polarization undergoes parallel transport to be able to implement first and second order corrections for Schwarzschild geometries. <br>
+Sep 22 - Understanding the theory behind how polarization undergoes parallel transport to be able to implement first and second order corrections for Schwarzschild geometries. <br>
 Aug 22 - Finished the pulse profiles integration.
 Need to translate to the code to CUDA for GPU parallelization on university's HPC.